sjpierce/FMDE2024/README.md

 (Pierce, 2024, December 5).
 Its primary purpose is for me to use version control tools while developing my slides, but its secondary purposes include distributing the slides to my audience and demonstrating how to use Quarto to create slides.
-I plan to make the repository public after delivering the presentation.
+The repository is public so that attendees can access the slides after the presentation.

-## Assumptions

 There are two different types of users of this repository: myself and my audience.
-I assume most of my audience just wants [the final slides](https://github.com/sjpierce/FMDE2024/Slides.html), but some may want to see exactly how they were created by examining other parts of the repository.
+I assume most of my audience just wants copies of my slides, but some may want to see exactly how they were created by examining other parts of the repository (especially the Quarto scripts).

 Since there are no other contributors, I am omitting details that may otherwise be useful to collaborators.
 However, here is a link to my web